VoidedClouds/van-htm/README.md

 - A CSS selector string (e.g., `#modal-root`)

 > **Note:** For `rmPortals` to work correctly, portals should only be the direct child of their parent element.
 Nesting portals deeper will prevent `rmPortals` from removing them properly.

+> **Implementation Detail:** VanHTM automatically adds a `p:id` attribute to portaled elements for internal tracking.
+This attribute is used by `rmPortals` to identify and remove the correct portal elements.
+You should not manually set or modify this attribute.

 [Try on CodePen](https://codepen.io/VoidedClouds/pen/GggLYdB)